linbin0107/Gomoku-Java-/README.md

 # Gomoku

-## This is a term project for Internetworking Protocols course, Spring/2014.
+## This is the term project for Internetworking Protocols course, Spring 2014.